 As with any group, I could see and sense them softening.
 The atmosphere of the room mellowed, ‘Mona Lisa’ smiles hung on their faces, the years dropped away.

-After lunch, while their left brains lolled about in that relaxed state of the Tantric ‘high’, I filled their right brains* with an explanation of the science of Tantra.
-I explained how the practices primed a woman’s body to open to sex; enabled a man’s body to slow down and stay present; how it allowed a couple to ‘sink in to sync in’.
+After lunch, while their brains lolled about in that relaxed state of the Tantric ‘high’, I explained the science of Tantra.
+I explained how the practices prime our bodies to open to sex; enabling us to slow down and stay present; how it allows a couple to ‘sink in to sync in’.

 “Tantra,” I said, “is the art and craft of mindful sex.”

 We then concluded the day with an animated discussion on applying the concepts and various practices of Tantra in the therapeutic setting: our role as therapists in modelling a positive sexuality; how to explain this to clients; what could be done in the therapy room and what are useful homework activities.

 Hopefully this is one small step towards making society a little more sex positive.